 Thus, even if recruiters’ sales pitches prove to be hollow, advisors have little, if any, recourse.

 “If you have a beef with your firm and go to arbitration, your chances of succeeding are about nil.
 On the other hand, if the firm brings suit against you, they have a 100% chance of winning,” Ledbetter says.
+Further, the chances of overturning an arbitration award by appealing it are “slim to none,” Gartenberg notes.

 One advisor who tried to appeal is Mark Mensack, now an independent fiduciary consultant and RIA with Piedmont Investment Advisors in Lansdowne, Virginia.
 But he was unsuccessful in his attempt after losing an arbitration case to Morgan Stanley.
 It mattered not at all to FINRA that, when he obtained a copy of his recorded hearing proceedings, in preparation of the appeal, eight hours were missing in 14 different places — all material that supported his case.